Vetelligence/vetelligence-group-project/README.md

 Directory Structure:

 - `src/` contains the React application
-- `public/` contains static assets for the client-side
+- `public/` contains static assets for the client-side to include images and branding
 - `build/` after you build the project, contains the transpiled code from `src/` and `public/` that will be viewed on the production site
 - `server/` contains the Express App

 This code is also heavily commented.
 We recommend reading through the comments, getting a lay of the land, and becoming comfortable with how the code works before you start making too many changes.
 If you're wondering where to start, consider reading through component file comments in the following order:

 - src/components
+  - AboutPage/AboutPage
+  - AdminLandingPage/AdminLandingPage
   - App/App
+  - CurrentJob/CurrentJob
+  - EmployerDetails/EmployerDetails
+  - EmployerIntakeForm/EmployerIntakeForm
   - Footer/Footer
-  - Nav/Nav
-  - AboutPage/AboutPage
+  - JobListItem/JobListItem
-  - InfoPage/InfoPage
+  - LandingPage/LandingPage
-  - UserPage/UserPage
+  - LoginForm/LoginForm
   - LoginPage/LoginPage
-  - RegisterPage/RegisterPage
   - LogOutButton/LogOutButton
+  - MatchedCandidatesListItem/MatchedCandidatesListItem
+  - Nav/Nav
+  - ProfileEditPage/ProfileEditPage
   - ProtectedRoute/ProtectedRoute
+  - RegisterForm/RegisterForm
+  - RegisterPage/RegisterPage
+  - VeteranIntakeForm/VeteranIntakeForm
+  - VeteranLandingPage/VeteranLandingPage
+  - VeteranPage/VeteranPage
+  - VetsJobStatusSelector/VetsJobStatusSelector

+Main Routes:
+  - '/api/user' - router for all user types, registration & login
+  - '/api/mos' - router for MOS table data filtered by branch
+  - '/api/job' - router that handles all actions associated with displaying or updating jobs
+  - '/api/skills' - router that displays all skills

 ## Deployment